PARKWAJDI/TriangleDLL/README.md

 ![Screenshot (63)](https://user-images.githubusercontent.com/116859764/216878351-006478a6-ed7b-4e80-939c-4100a25f4d70.png)

 2. There are four parameters used.
 (Side@Length, Perimeter, Area, Angle)
-3. there is also operation to find reality of the triangle.
+3. There is also operation to find reality of the triangle.
 (Real, Null, Imaginary)
 4. Unit test was successful.

 **For side**